Charcoal bags

 If you’re going to buy cheap saws like this, you can expect to have some problems to solve - a bit like if you buy a 2nd hand saw, but better because you have a warranty if the problem is bad enough.
 I accept that if I buy a cheap saw or a kit saw, I’ll need to give them some attention.

-the bar gauge (a problem I expected and which I expect all these saws to have).
+There are 2 types of quality problems with these saws.
+Firstly there are the predictable and consistent ones from bad planning or design: the main one is the bar gauge (a problem I expected and which I expect all these saws to have).
 Secondly are the random problems of poor quality control, for example I had an off-centre clutch drum (a real surprise, but I expect it is rare).

 All the problems I’ve had so far were easily remedied.